Career Timeline of Elizabeth II: Major Achievements and Milestones

 Discover the career path of Elizabeth II, from the first major opportunity to industry-changing achievements.

-Elizabeth II reigned as Queen of the United Kingdom and other Commonwealth realms from 1952 until her death in 2022.
-She ruled 32 sovereign states during her lifetime, and 15 at the time of her death.
+Elizabeth II reigned as Queen of the United Kingdom and the Commonwealth realms from 1952 until her death in 2022.
+She was queen regnant of 32 sovereign states and monarch of 15 at the time of her death.
 Her reign, lasting 70 years and 214 days, is the longest of any British monarch and the second-longest of any sovereign.
-She also holds the record as the longest-reigning queen regnant in history.

-After Eden's resignation, Lord Salisbury and Lord Kilmuir consulted the British Cabinet, Churchill, and the chairman of the backbench 1922 Committee.
-This consultation process resulted in Elizabeth appointing their recommended candidate, Harold Macmillan, as prime minister.
+After Eden's resignation, Elizabeth consulted with Lord Salisbury, Lord Kilmuir, and the chairman of the backbench 1922 Committee, resulting in the appointment of Harold Macmillan as prime minister.

-In 1943, Elizabeth undertook her first solo public appearance on a visit to the Grenadier Guards, of which she had been appointed colonel.
+In 1943, Elizabeth undertook her first solo public appearance on a visit to the Grenadier Guards.

 July 1944: Counsellor of State